 Novel Essentials: Arcs and Endings

-Being careful not to reveal the endings of books not everyone has read, we will discuss examples from published authors, and we will conclude by briefly discussing every attendee’s novel in turn, suggesting potentially effective endings for their plotline.
+Being careful not to reveal the endings of books that not everyone has read, we will discuss examples of final pages from a variety of published authors, and we will conclude with an in-class exercise focusing on the participants' own projects.
 By the end of the seminar, each writer will have a better sense of what makes a memorable ending in general and what kind of ending might work well for their novel in particular.

 Thanks to the excellent literary citizenship of our donors, scholarships are available for all GrubStreet classes.
 To apply, click the gray "APPLY FOR SCHOLARSHIP" button.
 In order to be considered for a scholarship, you must complete your application at least one week before the start date of a class.
 Please await our scholarship committee's decision before registering for the class.
 We cannot hold spots in classes, so the sooner you apply, the better.
 Scholarships cannot be applied retroactively.